pratikksolanki/spacestagram/README.md

 In addition to the core technical requirements of this challenge, this project:

-- Includes a loading state while a user waits for NASA’s API to return data
+- Includes a loading state while a user waits for NASA’s API to return data.
-- Includes a animation associated with the like action
+- Includes an animation associated with the like action.
 - Received a score of 100 on the Google Lighthouse benchmark for accessibility.
 - Is optimized to be responsive across many screen sizes.